 Current Board Vice President-Clerk.
 Elected to the Board in November, 2013.
 Began a fifty-year career in education as a high school chemistry and math teacher.
 Servied as principal of three different high schools in the north county before becoming Superintendent of the San Mateo Union High School District.
 Shortly after retirement from the high school district, became the President of Cañada College where he served in that role for six years before retirement.
 Board member of several educational and philanthropic foundations.
 Term expires 2017.

-Elected to the Board in November, 1995; has served four terms as President of the Board.
-Current President of the San Mateo County Colleges Educational Housing Corporation Board, overseeing operations of the College Vista residential community for faculty and staff.
-Previously served as an elected member of the San Mateo County Board of Education (1988 -1994) including two terms as Board President.
-Elected and appointed to several educational and community associations in San Mateo County, including the San Mateo County School Boards Association, (President, 2001-02), California School Boards Association, California County School Boards Association, and League of Women Voters.
-Has extensive PTA executive leadership experience; past President of South San Francisco PTA Council.
-Honors include: 2011 inductee into San Mateo County Women's Hall of Fame, Soroptimists Distinguished Woman of the Year Award and numerous South San Francisco Honorary Service Awards.
+Elected to the Board in November, 1995; has served five terms as President of the Board.
+Past President of the San Mateo County Colleges Educational Housing Corporation Board, overseeing operations of the College Vista and Cañada Vista residential communities for faculty and staff.
+Previously served as an elected member of the San Mateo County Board of Education (1988-1994) including two terms as Board President.
+Elected and appointed to several educational and community associations, including the San Mateo County School Boards Association (President, 2001-02), California State School Boards Association, California County Boards of Education, and League of Women Voters.
+Extensive PTA executive leadership experience; past President of South San Francisco PTA Council.
+Honors include: 2011 inductee into San Mateo County Women's Hall of Fame, Soroptimists Distinguished Woman of the Year Award, and numerous South San Francisco Honorary Service Awards.
 Resident of San Mateo County for more than 40 years.
 Currently resides in Redwood City.
 An appointed member of the Redwood City Library Board; Board member of Broadway by the Bay Theatre Company; member of the Peninsula Hills Women's Club.
 Term expires 2019.

 Dennis Zheng, Student Trustee